hmakelin/gisnav/docs/pages/development_objectives.rst

     Best bet is to work on open platforms with the widest adoption, to ensure development can continue far into the future from a stable foundation.

+* The target user is a commercial drone operator who requires accurate and reliable navigation within an urban or semi-urban environment

+    In literature, such use cases may for example be called *Autonomous Landing at Unprepared Sites*

 .. _Constraints:

 Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The `Guiding Principles`_ impose constraints on GISNav, namely:

-* Favorable operating terrain is strongly featured urban and semi-urban areas and traffic corridors (roads), not featureless natural terrain
+* Favorable operating terrain for map-based visual matching is strongly featured urban and semi-urban areas and traffic corridors (roads or similar infrastructure), not featureless natural terrain
 * Monocular stabilized camera should be sufficient
 * Drone or UAV size, flight altitude or velocity constrained only to such degree that allows commercial GNSS receivers to work
-* Focus on good flight conditions - reasonable assumption for most commercial use cases which is where most develoment effort should be, niche applications will follow
+* Emphasis on good flight conditions is a reasonable assumption for most commercial use cases
 * Open-source software and with permissive licenses only

 Development Focus